What are the aims of this leaflet?

-Chinese herbal treatment: This is a complementary therapy that has been reported to benefit some patients but doctors do not generally recommend these.
+Chinese herbal treatment: This is a complementary therapy that has been reported to benefit some patients, but doctors do not generally recommend these.
 Potentially serious side effects, such as inflammation of the liver, have been known to occur with Chinese herbal treatment.

 Self care (What can I do?)

 Moisturise your skin as often as possible, ideally at least 2-3 times each day.
-The most greasy, non-perfumed moisturiser tolerated is best.
-This is the most important part of your skin care.
-Smooth it on in the direction of hair growth.
+The most greasy, non-perfumed moisturiser tolerated is the best.
+This is the most important part of skin care.
+Smooth the moisturiser on in the direction of hair growth.
 Do not put your fingers back and forth into the pot of moisturiser, as it may become contaminated and be a source of infection.
 It is best to remove an adequate amount to cover the skin with a spoon or spatula and put this on a saucer or piece of kitchen roll.

 Wash with a moisturiser instead of soap (known as a soap substitute), and avoid soap, bubble baths, shower gels and detergents.

-Avoid close contact with anyone who has an active cold sore as patients with eczema are at risk of getting a widespread cold sore infection.
+Avoid close skin contact with anyone who has an active cold sore as patients with eczema are at risk of getting a widespread cold sore infection.

 Do not keep pets to which there is an obvious allergy.